DuskyElf/Biscuit-css-draft/README.md

 </div>
 ```

-When using theme classes, you can access colors with standard variable names in the element and its children:
+When using theme classes with the combined file, you can access colors with standard variable names in the element and its children:

 ```css
 /* Using semantic alias variables */